irg1008/Sign2Text-API/README.md

 ## Where is it hosted?

-This server is hosted on <https://render.com> and is available at the following link: <https://api.sign2text.com/docs>
+This server is hosted on Azure and is available at the following link: <https://api.sign2text.com/docs>

+- [ ] Probar con railway